-Perhaps you’ve said you want checklists or documented procedures, but you haven’t gotten them done because performing the task may take several hours out of your week when you think time is better spent on something else.
+Perhaps you've said you want checklists or documented procedures, but you haven't gotten them done because performing the task will take several hours out of your week when you think time is better spent on something else.

-But at some point down the road when one of your start portfolio operations associates is out sick, on vacation, or leaves the firm, you’ll wish you had the checklist and documentation so that backups and new hires can run the reports successfully.
-In the meantime, your back-office reporting performance suffers.
+But at some point down the road when one of your key operations members is out sick, on vacation, or leaves the firm, you'll wish you had the checklist and documentation so that backups and new hires can run the reports successfully.

 Develop your strategy, and take the time necessary to get this or any other important job done that you've kicked the can down the road on.

 The New Gold Standard illustrates how the Ritz-Carlton Hotel Company mastered the art of perfection and delivering a world-class experience for their guests: